Shayokh144/iOSEssentials/MobileDevOps/Ruby.md

 - use ***`bundle exec pod install`*** instead of *`pod install`* if you are using `Gemfile` as `pod install` will install the latest version not following the `Gemfile`.

+## Troubleshooting Bundler

+### Case: Afte updating to mac os 13.0, bbundler failed to install packages

+### Soluution:
+- Install latest `ruby` and keep the old one also by [this doc](https://mac.install.guide/ruby/13.html)

+		brew install ruby

+- Set the $PATH environment variable.
+Add this at the end of your ~/.zshrc file.
+On Mac Intel:

+		open -e ~/.zshrc

+- paste below codess on that file:

+		if [ -d "/usr/local/opt/ruby/bin" ]; then
+  		  export PATH=/usr/local/opt/ruby/bin:$PATH
+  		  export PATH=`gem environment gemdir`/bin:$PATH
+		fi